Battle of Rich Mountain: Laurel Mountain

-Union forces under Thomas A. Morris, totaling approximately 4000 troops, beset confederates under confederate general Garnett at Laurel Mountain starting July 7, After less than a week of skirmishing Morris’ force came to a standoff against Garnett’s Confederate force on Laurel Hill.
+Union forces under Thomas A. Morris, totaling approximately 4000 troops, beset Confederates under General Garnett at Laurel Mountain starting July 7.
+After less than a week of skirmishing Morris’ force came to a standoff against Garnett’s Confederate force on Laurel Hill.
 Occasional sniper and artillery fire plagued both sides amidst inclement weather.
 Stiff resistance convinced Morris he faced the main Confederate force.
 On July 11, Garnett learned of the Union flanking maneuver at Rich Mountain and decided to withdraw from Laurel Mountain.
 The 44th Virginia Infantry was ordered to hold the Beverly Road by engaging Federals to give the appearance of an attack.
-With Gen. William Rosecrans’ Union brigade approaching from the South, Garnett abandoned the Beverly Road and withdrew toward Corrick’s Ford on the Cheat River where he was killed.
+With Gen. William Rosecrans’ Union brigade approaching from the South, Garnett abandoned the Beverly Road and withdrew toward Corrick’s Ford on the Cheat River, where he was killed.

 Rich Mountain

 Union forces under the direct command of General McClellan greatly outnumbered Pegram’s Confederates on Rich Mountain.
 Nevertheless, the Confederates held a strong position and inexperienced soldiers in his own command convinced McClellan to precede any action with an artillery duel.
-A local boy named David Hart entered Gen. William Rosecrans’ Union camp and said he knew a way around to the rear of the Confederate lines.
+A local boy named David Hart entered Gen. William Rosecrans’ Union camp and said he knew a way around to the rear of the Confederate lines, for which he was offered one hundred dollars in gold.
 McClellan agreed to let Hart lead Rosecrans’ brigade of 1,900 men through the woods.
 The route took roughly 10 hours through wet, rough terrain which forced Rosecrans to leave his artillery behind.
 During this time, Col. Pegram was able to learn from a captured sergeant of the Union flanking movement.
 Pegram incorrectly assumed the attack was coming from the north and positioned a lone 16-pound artillery piece with most of his command in defense.
 Captain Julius A. De Lagnel, Garnett’s chief of artillery, assumed command of this force around David Hart’s family farm.
-At 2:30pm Rosecran’s force appeared at the pass on Rich Mountain and attacked.
+At 2:30pm Rosecrans’ force appeared at the pass on Rich Mountain and attacked.
 Confederates quickly redeployed their artillery piece and twice repulsed Union skirmishers from behind crude breastworks.
 Assuming they had defeated the enemy, Pegram’s men began cheering.
 The cheering was enough to also convince McClellan that Rosecrans had been defeated.
 However, most of the Union soldiers were well concealed behind trees and logs.
 Rosecrans counterattacked and routed the Confederates in his front, wounding De Lagnel.
 McClellan shelled the Rebel position, but did not make the expected assault.
 Half the Confederates escaped to Beverly and on over the Shawnee Trail.
 Pegram and the others (including the "Sydney Boys", a regiment formed from the students of Hampden-Sydney College) attempted to make their way north to link up with Garnett.
 Pegram’s force was too exhausted to make it and 555 men surrendered on July 12.